 Here is the drawing - 4 x Lower Standoff.
 You are going to have to have these made yourself.

 The spherical bearing is press-fit into the upper mount plate and then retained with the snap ring.
-Be careful pressing it in, and be sure to use lots of lube, because if it gets cocked in the bore, it'll ruin the upper plate.
-Slide the coilover sleeve over the shock, then add the Torrington bearing, the helper spring, and the main spring.
+Be careful pressing it in, and be sure to use lots of lube, because if it gets cocked in the bore, it'll ruin the upper plate - The hard-anodized finish called out on the upper mount plates really helps here.
+Slide the coilover sleeve over the shock, then add the Torrington bearing (race, bearing, race), the helper spring, and the main spring.
 The spring hat fits over the top of the spring, then the lower standoff, the upper mount plate, and finally the upper standoff.